ml6team/fondant/docs/guides/build_a_simple_pipeline.md

-# Tutorial 1 - Build a simple pipeline
+# Guide - Build a simple pipeline

 We present a walkthrough to build by yourself the pipeline presented in the Getting Started section.
 Have fun!